-BUS5033W ORGANISATIONAL PSYCHOLOGY MASTERS (COURSEWORK) 90 NOF credits at NOF level 9
+BUS5033W ORGANISATIONAL PSYCHOLOGY MASTERS (COURSEWORK)

 Convener: A Jaga

 Course entry requirements: An honours degree or four year professional degree at NQF level 8 in Organisational Psychology/Industrial Psychology.
 In order to qualify for selection students should have achieved 65% for their honours degree.